flipturnapps/OpenVR-Tracking-Example/README.md

 ./build/track -c
 ```

+### Coordinates Visualized in Vpython

+placeholder. use mirror-coords.py

 ### Opstacle-sensing game

 However, to further demonstrate the tracking potential of the Vive system, the bulk of the code on this branch is for a tool where the user draws around obstacles in the room using the Vive controllers so that, when in sensing mode, the controllers can rumble when nearby the obstacles as a "warning".